eferrea/BCI-Master/README.md

-# BCImat: a Matlab Intracortical Brain-Computer Interface
+# BCImat:  a Matlab-based framework for Intracortical Brain-Computer Interfaces and their simulation with an artificial spiking neural network

 **Content of the package**